thehicksivist/react-project-server/README.md

 ### Tech stack (e.g. html, css, deployment platform, etc)

-  * MongoDB → The database containing a list of services which is pulled into the quote form page, and the quote forms that have been filled out and submitted.
+  * MongoDB+Mlab → The database containing a list of services which is pulled into the quote form page, and the quote forms that have been filled out and submitted.
   * Node+Express → Node.js is the runtime environment used during development, and Express.js is the application framework built on top of Node to enable the functionality for creating the server-side of our application.
   * React → React.js is a Javascript library that was used to build the front-end of our application, using its component system as the tool for disaplying information effectively and efficiently.
   * HTML+JSX → HTML-like syntax was used in JSX format for creating the core structure of our components built with React.